fetometo/windowgen-documentation/docs/source/customization.rst

 To add a custom handle, follow these steps:

-1. Position your handle to the World Origin.
+1. Place your handle at the world origin (0,0,0).

     .. image:: images/04_customization_world_origin.gif
         :width: 75%